microsoft/rag-experiment-accelerator/README.md

     "embedding_dimension" : "embedding Size for each chunk e.g. [384, 1024].
 Valid values are 384, 768,1024" ,
-    "efConstruction" : "efConstruction value determines the value of Azure Cognitive Search vector configuration." , "efsearch":  "efsearch value determines the value of Azure Cognitive Search vector configuration.", "rerank": "determines if search results should be re-ranked.
+    "efConstruction" : "efConstruction value determines the value of Azure Cognitive Search vector configuration." , "efsearch":  "efsearch value determines the value of Azure Cognitive Search vector configuration.", "language": {
+        "analyzer_name" : "name of the analyzer to use for the field.
+This option can be used only with searchable fields and it can't be set together with either searchAnalyzer or indexAnalyzer.", "index_analyzer_name" : "name of the analyzer used at indexing time for the field.
+This option can be used only with searchable fields.
+It must be set together with searchAnalyzer and it cannot be set together with the analyzer option.", "search_analyzer_name" : "name of the analyzer used at search time for the field.
+This option can be used only with searchable fields.
+It must be set together with indexAnalyzer and it cannot be set together with the analyzer option.
+This property cannot be set to the name of a language analyzer; use the analyzer property instead if you need a language analyzer.", },
+    "rerank": "determines if search results should be re-ranked.
 Value values are TRUE or FALSE" , "rerank_type": "determines the type of re-ranking.
 Value values are llm or crossencoder", "llm_re_rank_threshold": "determines the threshold when using llm re-ranking.
 Chunks with rank above this number are selected in range from 1 - 10." ,